-I’m talking about Yale beating Dartmouth, 113-0, in 1884.
-I’m talking about scoring 91 points against your opponent like Davidson did last year, which somehow still happens.
-I’m talking about the beatdowns, obliterations and blowouts that make a football program question its very existence.
+I'm talking about Yale beating Dartmouth, 113-0, in 1884.
+I'm talking about scoring 91 points against your opponent like Davidson did in 2018, which somehow still happens.
+I'm talking about the beatdowns, obliterations and blowouts that make a football program question its very existence.

 Nothing, and I mean nothing, compares to what took place at Atlanta's Grant Field on October 7, 1916, when the Georgia Tech Yellow Jackets football team beat the Cumberland University Bulldogs football team by a score of 222-0.

 TWO-HUNDRED-AND-TWENTY-TWO.
-It’s a game that will forever be entrenched in college football history.
+It's a game that will forever be entrenched in the history of college football.

 I mean, how often do you hear of a kicker catching his own kickoff for a touchdown?
 When's the last time you saw a player take a snap and immediately run off the field in fear?
 And just how does one team beat another by more than 200 points in a single football game?

 Well, buckle up.

 First, I need to introduce you to the backstory.
 John Heisman was Georgia Tech's football coach at the time.
 He is one of the most storied football coaches of all time.
 Inducted into the College Football Hall of Fame in 1954, Heisman invented many aspects of modern football that you see in CFB and the NFL, including the forward pass, the center snap and the scoreboard.
 He led the Yellow Jackets to a national championship in 1917.
 The Heisman Trophy, of course, is named after the former Georgia Tech coach.